oopsmonk/documentation/client-libraries/1.0/overview.md

 #### **Proof of existence** ####
 [Link](root://proof-of-existence/1.0/overview.md)

-Prove that a file is unchanged on the Tangle so that all parties that trust it.
+Prove that a file is unchanged in the Tangle so that all parties can trust it.
 ---

 #### **Trytes compressor** ####